Havana in 3 Days

 Plaza Vieja

 One last plaza on this morning’s itinerary; the Plaza Vieja.
-This 16th Century plaza contains an eclectic mix of buildings, both in terms of age and architectural style.
-And also in terms of state of renovation.
+This 16th Century plaza (called the Plaza Nueva when it was built) contains an eclectic mix of buildings, both in terms of age and architectural style.
+And in terms of state of renovation.
 Some buildings have been beautifully restored, while others are gently decaying whilst waiting their turn.

 Plaza Vieja